jashezan/workout-buddy-application/mern-workout-frontend/Readme.md

 ## Project Name: Workout Buddy

-MERN application for a workout app that allows users to create and track daily workouts.
+Frontend for a workout app that allows users to create and track daily workouts.

-- Frontend repo can be found [here](./workout-buddy-frontend/)

-- Backend repo can be found [here](./workout-buddy-backend/)
+Backend repo can be found [here](https://github.com/jashezan/workout-buddy-backend)

 ## Project Status